Chart Color Schemes

 In terms of cultural diversity, Bellambi records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Bellambi's cultural diversity aligns with the broader regional average, with 86.4% citizens, 79.9% born in Australia, and 88.4% speaking English only at home.
-Christianity is the predominant religion, at 49.1%.
-Islam is slightly overrepresented compared to the Rest of NSW, making up 2.5% of Bellambi's population.
+Bellambi's population showed cultural diversity similar to the wider region, with 86.4% being citizens, 79.9% born in Australia, and 88.4% speaking English only at home.
+Christianity was the predominant religion, accounting for 49.1%.
+Islam was overrepresented compared to Rest of NSW, comprising 2.5% versus 2.5%.

 Frequently Asked Questions - Diversity